Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

 <img src="../../screenshots/Build/Stack_Overflow.jpg" width="95%">
 </p>

 NOTE: This "stack overflow" **only** seems to occur when a large source file (such as TRFINI.F77.TEXT) is compiled by means of a script.
-To avoid this failure, before running the COMP1B1:COMP1B1.TEXT, run the following from the p-System Command Menu:
+To avoid this failure, before running the COMP1B1:COMP1B1.TEXT, run the Filer from the p-System Command Menu, and simply list the COMP1B1: volume:

 ####
     fl